Favourite Worst Nightmare Tour

 The Favourite Worst Nightmare Tour was the second worldwide concert tour by British indie rock band Arctic Monkeys in support of their second studio album, Favourite Worst Nightmare.

 The tour began from secret gig on 10 February 2007 in The Leadmill, Sheffield, England and ended on 17 December 2007 in Carling Apollo Manchester, Manchester, England.
 The last show of the tour was recorded for DVD At the Apollo.

 During this tour, Arctic Monkeys played Glastonbury Festival in June 2007, first ever Friday at T in the Park in July 2007, two nights at Summer Sonic Tokyo Festival in Japan in August 2007, Austin City Limits Music Festival in US and Virgin Festival in Canada in September 2007 and many more shows all around the world.

 Recording

-The group released the concert film At the Apollo on DVD in 3 November 2008.
+The group released the concert film At the Apollo on DVD on 3 November 2008.
 The film was directed by Richard Ayoade, and filmed on super 16mm film with cinematography by Danny Cohen.
 It features footage of the band performing on 17 December 2007, at their last show of the tour in Manchester's Carling Apollo.
 The film received the NME Award for Best Music DVD in 2009.